Japanese lacquerware: Twentieth century onwards

+In 2024, the first edition of an initiative called the Craft x Tech Tohoku Project was launched in Tokyo.
+The project is "aimed at revitalizing Japanese crafts" by pairing "designers, technologists and artisans to create collectible design objects that elevate Japanese craft in the eyes of international audiences."
+It includes contemporary designs made by lacquerware artisans such as Kawatsura-Shikki (from Akita prefecture) and Tsugaru-Nuri (from Aomori prefecture).
+The work was later exhibited at Art Basel/Design Miami, and subsequently in the Victoria and Albert Museum museum during the 2024 London Design Festival.

 Techniques and processes

 As in other countries where lacquerware has traditionally been produced, the process is fundamentally quite basic.
 An object is formed from wood, sometimes leather, paper, or basketry.
 Lacquer is applied to seal and protect the object, and then decoration is added.
 Generally, three coats (undercoat, middle-coat, and final coat) are used, the final coat sometimes being clear rather than black lacquer, in order to allow decorations to show through.

 Alongside the red and black lacquers, it is common to see the use of inlay, often seashells or similar materials, as well as mica or other materials.
 The application of gold powder is known as maki-e, and is a very common decorative element.

 A few examples of traditional techniques follow: